 At the beginning of a divorce, parties are required to fill out financial statements.
 These financial statements are important.
 Parties are generally required to list all their assets and debts.
 Parties are also asked to list their monthly income and expenses.

 This is a difficult task that most individuals don’t enjoy doing.
-It is a time-consuming and arduous task to list all the personal property of a marital estate from the real estate, bank accounts, investment and retirement accounts all the way down to the credit cards.
-Likewise, it is not enjoyable to list your income, all the payroll deductions and all your monthly expenses from the mortgage, utilities, car payments, insurance and credit cards.
+It is a time-consuming and arduous task to list all the personal property of a marital estate from the real estate, bank accounts, investment, and retirement accounts all the way down to the credit cards.
+Likewise, it is not enjoyable to list your income, all the payroll deductions, and all your monthly expenses from the mortgage, utilities, car payments, insurance, and credit cards.

-If an attorney asks for these items, like they should, many resist getting all of these items together.
+If an attorney asks for these items, as they should, many resist getting all of these items together.
 “Why is it necessary?”
 “Why do I have to do all of this if I just want to get divorced?”

-Thus, it is simply critical that an individual going through a divorce take the proper time and energy to complete their financial statement.
+Thus, it is simply critical that an individual going through a divorce takes the proper time and energy to complete their financial statement.
 While it is an arduous and time-consuming task, it is worth the effort.

 If you are going through a divorce, Stange Law Firm, PC can help.
 We have offices throughout Missouri and Illinois.